symonk/symonk.github.io/_posts/2017-02-21-Types-of-Testing[TBC].md

 For example, a simplified end-to-end testing of an email application might involve:

-Logging in to the application
+- Logging in to the application
-Accessing the inbox
+- Accessing the inbox
-Opening and closing the mailbox
+- Opening and closing the mailbox
-Composing, forwarding or replying to email
+- Composing, forwarding or replying to email
-Checking the sent items
+- Checking the sent items
-Logging out of the application
+- Logging out of the application
-Performance Testing
+- Performance Testing

+**Performance Testing**
+{: style="color:black; font-size: 100%; text-align: center;"}
 Performance testing is quite a big space, it can be broken down into multiple subsections,

 **Load Testing**